Pages Tagged With: "fishing"

 Over 20 years, Delaware has recycled more than two million tons of rock, 100,000 tons of concrete, 86 tanks and armored personnel carriers, 1,329 retired subway cars and 27 retired vessels to create new, artificial reefs.

-The Division of Fish and Wildlife offers free fishing lessons for children and young teens, through the Take A Kid Fishing! program.
+The DNREC Division of Fish and Wildlife offers free fishing lessons for children and young teens, through the Take A Kid Fishing! program.
 Younger children can learn about Delaware’s amazing fish and aquatic creatures by participating in the Small Fry Adventures program.
-Once you are hooked on fishing you can try one of our kid-friendly fishing
+Once you are hooked on fishing you can try one of our kid-friendly

 The Division of Fish & Wildlife will conduct a public hearing (Docket #2020-R-F-0015) on proposed revisions to the regulations governing recreational fishing for Striped Bass.